liyicong763/dataset_ufo/archive/README.md

-# dataset_ufo
+# dataset_imdb/archive
-archive folder is used to store in-process data that you want to retain but is not part of the finished dataset.
+### The archive folder contains:
+ - **data that was used in the making of the final dataset**
+   - *smaller, individual files that were later integrated either horizontally or vertically*